 1. Take a helicopter ride over the city

 If you want to have an unprecedented view of the city, consider taking a helicopter ride with the Chicago Helicopter Experience.
 You’ll get to soar over the lakefront and see our beautiful skyline from a pretty amazing angle.
 While you are at it you will learn a little bit about the city.
-It’s a more expensive tourist activity.
+It’s one of the more expensive tourist attractions.
 It’s also pretty short for the price.
 But if you want to do something that gives you a real thrill you can’t beat this one.
+From your lofty view point, you can see it all: the Chicago skyline, South Side (if you go there, don’t miss the Al Capone museum!), Millennium Park, the Navy Pier, and so much more!

 2. Visit the International Museum of Surgical Science